zettajs/zettajs.github.io/guides/_posts/2014-11-20-How-to-Deploy-Zetta-to-Heroku.md

 ---
 layout: guide
-title: How to Create a Device Driver
+title: How to Deploy a Zetta Server to Heroku
-description: This guide will show you how to create a device driver.
+description: This guide will show you how to deploy a Zetta server to Heroku.
 author: Brian Mulloy
 difficulty: beginner
 ---

-# How to Deploy Zetta to Heroku
+# How to Deploy a Zetta Server to Heroku

-Deploying Zetta to Heroku is a one-click process.

-1. Click the `Deploy to Heroku` button here: [https://github.com/zettajs/zetta-cloud-sample](https://github.com/zettajs/zetta-cloud-sample)
+1. Click the `Deploy to Heroku` button on the bottom of the [Zetta Cloud Starter](https://github.com/zettajs/zetta-cloud-sample) GitHub repository.

 1. Heroku will prompt you to setup a new Heroku account or log in with your existing account.

-1. Pick an app name, like 'my-heroku-username-zetta'.
+1. Pick an app name, like 'myherokuname-zetta'.

 You will now have a Zetta server instance running in the cloud.